Online metric algorithms with untrusted predictions: Introduction

-\begin{theorem} The competitive ratio of any algorithm for weighted caching even if provided with precise predictions of the time of the next request to each page is $\Omega(\log k)$. \end{theorem} Note that there are $O(\log k)$-competitive online algorithms for weighted caching which do not use any predictions~\citep[see][]{BansalBN12}.
+\begin{theorem} The competitive ratio of any algorithm for weighted caching even if provided with precise reoccurrence time predictions is $\Omega(\log k)$. \end{theorem} Note that there are $O(\log k)$-competitive online algorithms for weighted caching which do not use any predictions~\citep[see][]{BansalBN12}.
 This motivates the need for a different prediction setup as introduced in this paper.
+This lower bound result has been obtained independently by \citet{JiangPS20} who also proved a lower bound of $\Omega(k)$ for deterministic algorithms with precise reoccurrence time predictions.
+However, for instances with only $\ell$ weight classes, \citet{BansalCKPV20} showed that perfect reoccurrence time predictions allow achieving a competitive ratio of $\Theta(\log \ell)$.

 We round up by presenting an extensive experimental evaluation of our results that suggests practicality.
 We test the performance of our algorithms on public data with previously used models.
-With respect to caching, our algorithms outperform all previous approaches in most settings (and are always comparable).
+With respect to caching, our algorithms outperform all previous approaches in most settings (and are always at least comparable).
 A very interesting use of our setup is that it allows us to employ any other online algorithm as a predictor for our algorithm.
 For instance, when using the Least Recently Used (LRU) algorithm -- which is considered the gold standard in practice -- as a predictor for our algorithm, our experiments suggest that we achieve the same practical performance as LRU, but with an exponential improvement in the theoretical worst-case guarantee ($O(\log k)$ instead of $k$).
 Finally we applied our general algorithms to a simple MTS called the ice cream problem and were able to obtain results that also suggest practicality of our setup beyond caching.

-\subsection{Related Work}
+\subsection{Related work}

 Our work is part of a larger and recent movement to prove rigorous performance guarantees for algorithms based on machine learning.
-There are already exciting results on this topic in both classical \citep[see][]{KraskaBCDP18, KhalilDNAS17} and online problems: \citet{Rohatgi20} on caching, \citet{LattanziLMV20} on restricted assignment scheduling, \citet{LykourisV18} on caching, \citet{PurohitSK18} on ski rental and non-clairvoyant scheduling, \citet{GollapudiP19} on ski rental with multiple predictors, \citet{Mitzenmacher20} on scheduling/queuing, and \citet{MedinaV17} on revenue optimization.
+The first main results have been established on both classical \citep[see][]{KraskaBCDP18, KhalilDNAS17} and online problems: \citet{LykourisV18} and \citet{Rohatgi20} on caching, \citet{LattanziLMV20} on restricted assignment scheduling, \citet{PurohitSK18} on ski rental and non-clairvoyant scheduling, \citet{GollapudiP19} on ski rental with multiple predictors, \citet{Mitzenmacher20} on scheduling/queuing, and \citet{MedinaV17} on revenue optimization.